-A quick note on “Photo Finds” and “Notable Storytellers.”Company News Notable Storytellers
+A quick note on “Photo Finds” and “Notable Storytellers.”BL News Photographers

 Late last week, we debuted the first of our “Notable Storytellers” pieces, featuring director and VFX artist Stu Maschwitz.
 This piece replaces the “Photo Finds” column, and I thought that the switch in name and focus warranted an explanation.